carosteven/BenchNPIN-experimental/README.md

 ```bash
 python tests/env_test.py
 ```
-This script runs a straight-line policy.
-Note that step visualizations will be dumped to the `/logs` folder.
+This script runs a straight-line policy and renders the visualization of the simulation.

 ### Running a simple demo for autonomous ship planning
 ```bash